IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Update Metadata For a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Updating the metadata for a dataset involves overwriting the existing metadata.
-You cannot target a specific field such as the title of a dataset and only update that one field.
+You cannot currently target a specific field such as the title of a dataset and only update that one field.
 Instead, you must download a JSON representation of the dataset, edit the JSON you download, and then send the updated JSON to the Dataverse server.

 For example, after making your edits, your JSON file might look like :download:`dataset-update-metadata.json <../_static/api/dataset-update-metadata.json>` which you would send to Dataverse like this::